 A center of content excellence (CCE) is a hub (virtual or physical) that concentrates expertise and resources to achieve world-class content capability.

-In our experience, a CCE addresses content governance, content education / empowerment, and content technology to some degree.
+In our experience, a CCE addresses content governance, content education / empowerment, and content technology including artificial intelligence.

 A CCE brings together people, tools, knowledge, and other kinds of resources around content, focusing and directing them to maximize value.
-Particularly in larger organizations, content professionals may be embedded throughout teams and departments, but never really connect with each other.
-A centralized hub can help mitigate that fragmentation.
+Particularly in larger organizations, content professionals are often embedded throughout teams and departments, but never really connect with each other.
+A centralized hub can help mitigate the problems that arise from such fragmentation.

 A CCE can serve as the go-to resource on content governance, guiding principles, and standards; provide training and educational resources; and facilitate technology selection and adoption.

-It can serve as a space to share knowledge, expertise, and strategy to upskill and empower, including when it comes to onboarding new team members or partners.
+A center of content excellence also can serve as a space to share knowledge, expertise, and strategy to upskill and empower, including when it comes to onboarding new team members or partners.
 In addition, a CCE is well placed to set and track KPIs and share lessons learned as a result.
-And it can assist in securing resources, such as content technology, and using them effectively.
+And it can assist in securing resources, such as content tools and technology, and using them effectively across the enterprise.

 Related: Modern Content Strategy: Letting Go of Unified + Leaning into Integrated

 The beauty of a CCE?
-It addresses many of these content operations success factors.
-Let me walk you through how.
+It addresses the key content operations success factors and overcomes the challenges.
+Let’s briefly walk through how.

 We’ve established the importance of a well-communicated content vision.
 A CCE, by its very design, can help remind people of the vision and reinforce the strategy as well as supporting standards.
 And it can help break down barriers and aid communication across enterprise silos.